bp0lr/vultr_manager/README.md

 ```
 [root@DarkStar] #vultr_manager create your_vps_name

-this will create a new vps (Amsterdam 5usd/mth) and run the bash script "install_software.sh" on the new host.
+this will create a new vps (Debian 10 / Amsterdam / 5usd/mth) and run the bash script "install_software.sh" on the new host.
+Feel free to edit the source code to change this options.
 ```

 ```